core-wg/oscore/draft-ietf-core-object-security.md

 CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.

 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
-This can be mitigated by the device storing the precise state of sender sequence number and recipient replay window on a clean shutdown.
+This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.

 # IANA Considerations